Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Po všech tratích jsme nic jiného nedělali, než blili z vagonů.
 Kaprál Matějka v našem vagoně se tak přecpal, že jsme museli dát mu přes břicho prkno a skákat po něm, jako když se šlape zelí, a to mu teprve ulevilo a šlo to z něho horem dolem.
 Když jsme jeli přes Uhry, tak nám házeli do vagonů na každé stanici pečené slepice.

-Macek was a Czech senior lieutenant who was killed in the fighting in Bosnia.
-It is telephone operator Chodounský who lectured about this on the train before Moson and adds that Macek spoke only German.
+was a senior lieutenant who was killed early in the war on the Serbian front.
+It is telephone operator Chodounský who tells this story on the train before Moson.
+He also added that Macek spoke only German despite being Czech.

 Quote(s) from the novel